When the Caregiver Needs Care

-Who can you turn to when your caregiving responsibilities leave you frustrated, and then feeling guilty on top of it?
+Who can you turn to when your caregiver responsibilities leave you frustrated, and then feeling guilty on top of it?
 “That’s what caregiver support groups are for,” says Sallie Carlin, executive director of Willow Gardens at United Hebrew of New Rochelle, a comprehensive geriatric care center in Westchester County, NY.

 “A support group is a safe, confidential setting where you can feel comfortable saying anything you want,” says Carlin.
 “Forming relationships, and even friendships, with other caregivers helps you to understand that you’re not the only one going through this.”